Elasticity Of Demand Less Than 1

 Current Trends

 Another trend is the growing importance of online marketplaces and e-commerce.
-Online retailers often use dynamic pricing algorithms to adjust prices in real-time based on factors like demand, competition, and inventory levels.
+Now, online retailers often use dynamic pricing algorithms to adjust prices in real-time based on factors like demand, competition, and inventory levels.
 This can lead to more frequent price changes and greater price volatility, particularly for products with elastic demand.

 Data and Popular Opinions

 Popular opinion often reflects a misunderstanding of elasticity of demand.
 Many consumers believe that all products are equally sensitive to price changes.
-However, as we have seen, this is not the case.
+Still, as we have seen, this is not the case.
 Understanding the factors that influence elasticity can help consumers make more informed purchasing decisions and avoid overpaying for essential goods and services.

 Professional Insights